heresandyboy/oxford-ai-2025-group1-full-code/README.md

 ## 🚀 Quick Start

+**VSCode Users**: This project includes optimized VSCode settings and extension recommendations in `.vscode/`.
+Simply open the project in VSCode and install the recommended extensions when prompted.

 First copy the `.env.example` file to a new file called `.env` in the same directory and enter your `OPENAI_API_KEY`

 1. **Install & Setup**: